Few-Shot Class Incremental Learning with Attention-Aware Self-Adaptive Prompt: Conclusion

 \section{Conclusion}

-It is important to leverage the recent large pre-trained models to perform few-shot class-incremental learning in real-world applications.
 In this work, we first point out the limitations of applying existing FSCIL methods and prompt-based CIL methods on FSCIL scenarios with large vision models.
 We further propose a new framework called \ASP{} to learn generalized prompts to leverage the generalization of pre-trained ViT for incrementally learning new classes with limited data.
 Under the FSCIL setting, \ASP{} outperforms baseline methods from classical CIL, FSCIL, and prompt-based CIL on three benchmark datasets.

-\textbf{Limitations:} Possible limitations include the trade-off between learning new classes and maintaining performance in old ones.
-The ideal solution should improve both forward and backward transfer.